 - liver disease.

-Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking rosiglitazone.
-Talk with your doctor if you are concerned about this possibility.
+Women may be more likely to have a broken bone while using rosiglitazone.
+Talk with your doctor about ways to keep your bones healthy.

 Rosiglitazone is not approved for use by anyone younger than 18 years old.